-Typically, bringing a support person with you to doctor appointments can help things to go smoother on all fronts.
+Typically, bringing a support person to doctor appointments can help things go smoothly on all fronts.
 And this is the case for all doctor visits, not just prenatal appointments.

-Or what if you simply don’t want to bring someone with you to your doctor’s appointment?
+Or what if you don’t want to bring someone with you to your doctor’s appointment?

-Before you even have your appointment scheduled, you want to do all you can to make sure you’re under the care of a size-friendly healthcare provider.
+Before you even have your appointment scheduled, you want to do all you can to ensure you’re under the care of a size-friendly healthcare provider.

 Connecting with a fat-friendly doctor means that you’re working with someone who practices evidence-based compassionate care.

-You are viewed as a whole person and not just a number on the scale.
+You are viewed as a whole person, not just a number on the scale!

 Size-friendly care providers exist, and it’s worth the time it takes to connect with someone who will treat you with dignity.

-With that said, it’s not uncommon for people to have to see different providers within one practice throughout prenatal care.
+With that said, it’s not uncommon for people to see different providers within one practice throughout prenatal care.